m-siciliano/local-first/README.md

 Now making an edit in Rstudio.
 Keeping this too: Add some new changes on Github to create a push conflict.

+# Branch

+Making a change in the branch version right now.